guardian/support-dotcom-components/README.md

 # Support Dotcom Components

-This app serves Reader Revenue messages (epics and banners) to theguardian.com.
+A Node.js server for serving marketing messages to theguardian.com ([dotcom-rendering](https://github.com/guardian/dotcom-rendering/)).

+Configuration of the marketing messages is primarily done from the [RRCP](https://github.com/guardian/support-admin-console).

 See [architecture](docs/architecture.md) for details.

-## Setup
+## Development

 This project uses [nvm](https://github.com/nvm-sh/nvm).
 You should run `nvm use` in your terminal before running any of the following commands.
 To set up, first run